u-boot/u-boot/doc/develop/bootstd/overview.rst

 returns the bootflow, if found.
 Some of these bootmeths may be very slow, if they scan a lot of devices.

+The extlinux bootmeth also allows for bootmeth specific configuration to be set.
+A bootmeth that wishes to support this provides the `set_property()` method.
+This allows string properties and values to be passed to the bootmeth.
+It is up to the bootmeth to determine what action to take when this method is called.

 Boot process
 ------------